kleesc/plotly-waveform-example/README.md

 # plotly-waveform-example
-Create waveform using plotly's streaming API
+Create waveforms using plotly's streaming API
+Use your API authentication key and streaming tokens.